SITE TERMS AND CONDITIONS

 46 C.F.R.
 54.500-54.523

 By accessing this website or any other M-DCPS site/social media platform, you are subject to follow and comply to the Miami-Dade County Public Schools' School Board Policy on Responsible Use of Technology, Social Media, and District Network Systems.
-This site and all social media platforms belonging to M-DCPS' Miami Springs Middle School are monitored for safety use.
-We are not responsible for the content of any other site not affiliated with http://msms.dadeschools.net.
+This site and all social media platforms belonging to M-DCPS' Miami Springs Middle School are monitored for safety and proper use.
+We are not responsible for the content of any other website not affiliated with http://msms.dadeschools.net.

 For more information on School Board Policies please visit http://www.neola.com/miamidade-fl/.